 LANG The LANG keyword specifies the linkage of the scheduled routine which determines how to call it from the scheduler.
-C and Fortran linkage are possible here.
-C++ routines should be defined as extern "C" and registered as LANG: C. OPTIONS Schedule options are used for mesh refinement and multi-block simulations, and they determine "where" a routine executes.
-Often used schedule options are local (also the default, may be omitted), level, or global.
-Routines scheduled in local mode can access individual grid points, routines scheduled in level mode are used e.g. to select boundary conditions, and routines schedule in global mode are e.g. used to calculate reductions (norms).
-TAGS Schedule tags, e.g. $\tt Device=1$ to specify that a routine executes on an OpenCL or CUDA device instead of on the host.
-STORAGE The STORAGE keyword specifies any groups for which memory should be allocated for the duration of the routine.
+C and Fortran linkage are possible here. $C++$ routines should be defined as extern "C" and registered as LANG: C. STORAGE The STORAGE keyword specifies any groups for which memory should be allocated for the duration of the routine.
 The storage status reverts to its previous status after the routine returns.
 The format of the STORAGE statement includes specifying the number of timelevels of each group for which storage should be activated.
-STORAGE: <group1>[timelevels1], <group2>[timelevels2]</group2></group1> This number can range from one to the maximum number of timelevels for the group, as specified in the group definition in its interface.ccl file.
+STORAGE: <group1>[timelevels1], <group2>[timelevels2] This number can range from one to the maximum number of timelevels for the</group2></group1> This number can range from one to the maximum number of timelevels for the group, as specified in the group definition in its interface.ccl file.
 If this maximum number is one, the timelevel specification can be omitted from the STORAGE statement.
 Alternatively timelevels can be the name of a parameter accessible to the thorn.
-The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn::parameter are not allowed.
+The parameter name is the same as used in C routines of the thorn, fully qualified parameter names of the form thorn ::parameter are not allowed.
 In this case 0 (zero) timelevels can be requested, which is equivalent to the STORAGE statement being absent.
-READS READS is used to declare which grid variables are read by the routine.
-This informa- tion is used e.g. to determine which variables need to be copied between host and device for OpenCL or CUDA kernel.
-This information can also be used to ensure that all variables that are read have previously been written by another routine.
-WRITES WRITES is used to declare which grid variables are written by the routine.
-This information is used e.g. to determine which variables need to be copied between host and device for OpenCL or CUDA kernel.
-This information can also be used to ensure that all variables that are read have previously been written by another routine.

-TRIGGERS is used when the routine is registered at ANALYSIS.
+TRIGGERS TRIGGERS is used when the routine is registered at ANALYSIS.
 This is a special time bin; a routine registered here will only be called if one of the variables from a group in TRIGGERS is due for output.
 (A routine without TRIGGERS declaration will always be called.)
-SYNC The keyword SYNC specifies groups of variables which should be synchronised (that is, their ghostzones should be exchanged between processors) on exit from the routine.
-Specifying synchronisation of grid variables in schedule.ccl is an alternative to calling the functions CCTK_SyncGroup() or CCTK_SyncGroupsI() (see the Reference Manual) from inside a routine.
+SYNC The keyword SYNC specifies groups of variables which should be synchronised (that is, their ghostzones should be exchanged between processors) on exit from the rou- tine.
+Specifying synchronisation of grid variables in schedule.ccl is an alternative to calling the functions CCTK_SyncGroup() or CCTK_SyncGroupsI() (see the Refer- ence Manual) from inside a routine.
 Using the SYNC keyword in the schedule.ccl is the preferred method, since it provides the flesh with more information about the behaviour of your code.